psfrolov/psfrolov.github.io/app/about/index.md

 title: About
 description: |
-  The intention of this site is to share ideas, tips, idioms, patterns, gotchas, issues, etc., that arises during the course of my professional activity, many of which I think would be useful for other developers.
+  The intention of this site is to share ideas, tips, idioms, patterns, gotchas, issues, etc., that arises over the course of my professional activity, many of which I hope would be useful for other developers.
 image:
   url: /img/pages/profile.jpg
 ---